jonathanrobie/scripture-burrito/README.md

 A data interchange format for Bible-centric content.

-See https://docs.burrito.bible/ (or https://scripture-burrito.readthedocs.io/) for the documentation, this repo is the source files.
+See [docs.burrito.bible](https://docs.burrito.bible/) for the documentation, this repo is the source files.

 If you want to suggest a change, please fork this repo and create a PR, or create an Issue.